 It is tempting to suggest that he may have been primarily too ambitious in his expectations of what he and the performers could provide within a limited period.
 Although up until now much of his music had been composed before he arrived at Leipzig, it was still all new to, and had to be learnt by, his performers.
 But from now on Bach would be increasingly under pressure, admittedly self-administered, to compose music afresh.
 Was there feedback from his employers or congregations that they preferred shorter works?
 Was Bach refining his notions of the scale of the cantata and its place within the service, as a part of the process of establishing the more succinct format that was to become the norm for the great chorale/fantasias of the second cycle?

 Nevertheless, Bach continues with the large-scale bipartite cantatas for two additional Sundays before settling upon a more concise structure; C 147 contains ten movements and the following work, C 186, has eleven!
 But the next three only have six movements apiece and then comes C 199 where Bach makes a complete break with established practice by offering the first of his solo cantatas.
-It may be that this last innovation was itself too radical, or possibly too operatic for conservative Leipzig because the solo cantata did not become a relatively regular feature until the third and fourth cycles dating from 1726.
+It may be that this last innovation was itself too radical, or possibly too operatic for conservative Leipzig because the solo cantata did not become a relatively regular feature until the later cycles dating from 1726.